 To register yourself, click the 'Register Now' button and complete the online registration form.

 To register on behalf of someone else, or to register groups of 2 or more, please contact us; discounts may apply.

-The full fee for the two day program is CAD 1,600 + tax.
-The fee covers the lecture, a comprehensive set of course notes, access to EduMine e-learning, a certificate of attendance, a copy of the book "Applied Mineral Inventory Estimation", continental breakfasts and lunches including light refreshments.
+The fee covers the lecture, access to Pre-Course e-Learning a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 The course will be held at InfoMine Inc, Vancouver, Canada, Suite 640 - 580 Hornby Street, Vancouver, BC.
 Detailed arrival instructions will be sent to all participants 10-14 days prior to the commencement of the course.